4rgc/ZendeskTicketViewer/README.md

 ## Using local API Client

+Make sure to set the port of the API Client to 3005.

 To use the locally deployed API Client, add the following line to your `.env` file:
 `REACT_APP_USE_LOCAL_API=true`